-Declan Flanagan is founder and CEO of Lincoln Clean Energy (LCE), a developer, owner and operator of clean energy projects and a part of Ørsted A/S, a global leader in renewable energy.
-Through 2018 LCE has developed and financed wind and solar power projects representing more than $3 billion in capital investment and over 2 gigawatts of capacity.
-In 2017 LCE was the largest non-utility developer of wind power commissioned in that year in the US.
+Prior to joining Ørsted, Declan was founder and CEO of Lincoln Clean Energy (LCE), from 2009 until its sale to Ørsted in 2018.
+By the time of its acquisition by Ørsted, LCE had developed and financed wind and solar power projects representing more than $3 billion in capital investment and over 2 gigawatts of capacity.

-Previously Declan served as CEO of the North American business of German utility E.On.
-Declan joined E.On in 2007 through its acquisition of Airtricity North America where he also served as CEO, having previously held various senior management positions with Airtricity in Europe before relocating to the US in 2003 to establish Airtricity North America.
+Earlier in his career, Declan served as CEO of the North American business of German utility E.ON.
+Declan joined E.ON in 2007 through its acquisition of Airtricity North America where he also served as CEO, having previously held various senior management positions with Airtricity in Europe before relocating to the U.S. in 2003 to establish Airtricity North America.
 In four years from a standing start, Airtricity North America grew to a valuation of $1.4 billion at the time of its sale.

-Declan is a former member of the boards of both the American Wind Energy Association and the Solar Energy Industry Association and has also served a Grand Final Judge in the MIT Clean Energy Prize.
+Declan is a former member of the boards of both the American Wind Energy Association and the Solar Energy Industries Association.
 He holds a B.Sc. in Environmental Science from the National University of Ireland, an M.Sc. from the University of Ulster and an MBA from the Kellogg School of Management at Northwestern University.